You are listening to the Sean Hannity Radio Show Podcast.

 And when you have 50% of black teenagers can't get a summer job, if I didn't have a summer job, I would have been in trouble with my dopey friends.

-If you have if you have a 58% increase, black Americans on food stamps since Obama's president, 20% increase, black Americans not in the labor force since he's been president.
+If you have a 58% increase, black Americans on food stamps since Obama's president, 20% increase, black Americans not in the labor force since he's been president, we're failing that community.

-And if we love them, we're gonna help them.
+And if we love them, we're going to help them.

 You can't have illegal immigrants taking jobs away from African Americans, Hispanic Americans, and all Americans.